Women in Suriname: Surinamese women

-Among the prominent women of Suriname are Elisabeth Samson, Cynthia McLeod, Marijke Djwalapersad, Jennifer Simons, and Ruth Wijdenbosch.
+Among the prominent women of Suriname are Elisabeth Samson, Grace Schneiders-Howard, Cynthia McLeod, Marijke Djwalapersad, Jennifer Simons, and Ruth Wijdenbosch.

-Cynthia McLeod (born as Cynthia Ferrier) is a Surinamese novelist, the half sister of Dutch politician Kathleen Ferrier (who is of Surinamese descent), who wrote about the life of Elisabeth Samson, a free black woman whose name occurs prominently in historical works on Suriname because she wanted to marry a white man (which was forbidden in the colony Suriname during the first half of the 18th century).
+Cynthia McLeod (born as Cynthia Ferrier) is a Surinamese novelist, the half sister of Surinamese-Dutch politician Kathleen Ferrier, who wrote about the life of Elisabeth Samson, a free black woman whose name occurs prominently in historical works on Suriname because she wanted to marry a white man (which was forbidden in the colony Suriname during the first half of the 18th century).
 According to McLeod, Samson was a rich free black person in Surinamese society that was dominated by prejudices and white supremacy.
 McLeod wrote the highly captivating novel titled The Free Negress Elisabeth, Prisoner of Color.

 In Surinamese politics, Marijke Djwalapersad became the first woman in Suriname's history to assume as Chairperson of the National Assembly of Suriname (Surinamese Parliament) on October 10, 1996, holding the position until July 24, 2000.
-Then on June 30, 2010, Jennifer Simons (last name became Geerlings after marriage) became the second female chairman of the Surinamese National Assembly.
+Then on June 30, 2010, Jennifer Simons became the second female chairman of the Surinamese National Assembly.
 Another Surinamese female politician, Ruth Wijdenbosch, became the first woman in Suriname to be appointed as vice-chair.